Fighting food waste and serving charities

 Volunteer & Education Coordinator

-Joyce joined the Feeding Hong Kong team in December 2019 as Volunteer & Education Coordinator, handling the large number of wonderful volunteers we have coming through our doors every week, and educating the public about Feeding Hong Kong’s company’s mission and related issues.
+Joyce joined the Feeding Hong Kong team in December 2019 as Volunteer & Education Coordinator, handling the large number of wonderful volunteers coming through our doors every week, and educating the public on Feeding Hong Kong’s mission and related issues.

-While studying Marketing at University Joyce worked as intern in various industries.
-During this time, she gained valuable work experience and was given the opportunity to polish her presentation and communication skills.
+While studying Marketing at University, Joyce worked as an intern in various industries.
+During this time, she gained valuable working experience and was given the opportunity to polish her presentation and communication skills.
 After graduating with a Bachelor’s Degree, Joyce worked as Account Executive, a role which further honed the skills needed for facing clients and coordinating parties engaged in a project.

-During her spare time Joyce likes to bake, watch movies and animations, and go to the gym.
-She is also a keen photographer, it helps her to look for and see the beauty in life.
+During spare time, Joyce likes to bake, watch movies and animations, and go to the gym.
+She is also a keen photographer, which helps her look for and see the beauty in life.